Are QR Codes Safe?

 QR codes have lots of benefits to using them.
 Namely, their ease of use, customizability, and versatility make them perfect for receiving and distributing all sorts of information.
 However, as with everything involving technology and the online world, there are some risks and dangers involved in using QR codes.

-While QR codes themselves aren’t harmful, the danger comes from what nefarious individuals can do with them.
+While QR codes themselves aren't harmful, the danger comes from what nefarious individuals can do with them.
 It should be noted that most of the risk in using QR codes falls on the person scanning them, rather than the user who makes them.
-Below are some of the dangers that can be associated with QR codes, as well as actions to avoid any cyber attacks and tips on how to better protect your information.
+Below are some of the dangers that can be associated with scanning QR codes, as well as actions to avoid any cyber attacks and tips on how to better protect your information.

 Cloning